SolraBizna/j6502/README.md

   The emulator core.
 - `src/name/bizna/ocmos`
   The OpenComputers architecture module, and the Minecraft mod that enables it.
+- `ocmosbios.cabe` (optional)
+  The standard OCMOS BIOS, source available [one repo over](https://github.com/SolraBizna/ocmosbios)

 Provide your own Forge source, etc. Should build against Minecraft 1.7 and 1.8, but is only tested against 1.7.
+If you place `ocmosbios.cabe` in `resources/assets/ocmos`, then that BIOS will be available in Creative for your convenience.

 Klaus Dormann's 6502 Functional Tests
 =====================================